neildixi/fair-maps-for-california-open-code/README.md

    ```

 ## Configuration
+### You need to download "california_merged_data.geojson," which is available on our website.
+Visit fairmapsforcalifornia.com/
 ### City Configuration
 - `CITY_NAME`: Name of your city (used for output filenames)
 - `INPUT_GEOJSON_FILE`: Path to your city's GeoJSON data file